4k ULTRA HD

 A.

-When the footage is of or filmed inside a private property or is of private people who have not consented to publication, written consent of the owner of the relevant intellectual property rights is required prior to licensing the footage.
+When the footage is filmed on private property or includes private individuals who have not consented to publication, written consent from the owner of the relevant intellectual property rights, as well as from the individuals concerned, is required prior to licensing the footage.

 About License Agreement